t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 * Create the metastore database.
 Some options are discussed in the prerequisites section.
 See the section below for using a Docker Container of MySQL.

 - Provisioning the database can be performed using the helper script *sbin/01-tdh-mysql-provision.sh*.
-This script expects that the users .my.cnf has been setup accordingly.
+This script expects that the config `.my.cnf` has been setup accordingly.

 - The `hive-init.sh' script performs the init start|stop service.